-1. Edit You begin the cycle by entering code in the code window and saving it.
+1. Edit You begin the cycle by creating code in a text editor and saving it.
 Each file of Java will have a public class in it.
 The class is the fundamental unit of Java code; all of your Java programs will be organized into classes.
-This classes are similar to those in Python; later we will compare them.
+Java classes are similar to those in Python; later we will compare them.